hexahedron74/A2Model-for-study/README.md

 # A2Model-for-study
-Discord bot for people. you can use source code.
+This source code is for people who want to study discord.js. you can use this sourcecode.